Beyond Size and Growth: Rethinking Lung Cancer Screening with AI Based Nodule Detection and Diagnosis: Discussion

-Radiologists rely heavily on size for malignancy triage, but our AI model is more accurate and robust across all nodule sizes, suggesting a shift in diagnostic logic in which “size does [not] matter [that much]” with AI.
-A single AI malignancy prediction at $T_{-1}$ outperforms all size-based growth metrics, supporting the prioritization of AI-based malignancy prediction over traditional measures.
-Without AI, $\Delta$Volume remains the strongest size-derived predictor.
-The integration of such AI capabilities into clinical workflows holds substantial promise for transforming LCS.
-Our model could reduce unnecessary follow-up imaging and invasive procedures—both major contributors to patient distress and overall healthcare expenditure.
-Furthermore\cite{loh_ct-guided_2013}, early identification of malignancies among small nodules currently managed conservatively may drive changes in clinical decision-making, promoting earlier treatment and improved outcomes.
-These practical implications call for a re-evaluation of existing workflows in light of AI-enabled tools.\\
+Radiologists rely heavily on nodule size and growth dynamics for malignancy triage, as formalized in current lung cancer screening workflows such as Lung‑RADS\textsuperscript{\textregistered} in the United States and volume‑ and VDT‑based criteria in the European NELSON protocol.
+In contrast, our AI model demonstrates higher accuracy and robustness than standard size‑based measures, and a single AI‑based malignancy prediction at $T_{-1}$ outperforms all size‑derived growth metrics, supporting the prioritization of AI‑driven risk assessment over traditional size‑ and growth‑based approaches.
+In the absence of AI, $\Delta$Volume is identified in our analysis as the strongest size‑derived predictor, outperforming $\Delta$diameter and VDT, and suggesting its potential relevance for future growth‑based assessment strategies.
+By surpassing Lung‑RADS\textsuperscript{\textregistered}–based triage and NELSON volume‑ and VDT‑based triage, our approach suggests that AI‑based malignancy prediction could reduce unnecessary follow‑up imaging and invasive procedures—major contributors to patient anxiety and healthcare costs—while improving early cancer detection.
+The integration of such AI capabilities into clinical workflows therefore holds substantial promise for transforming lung cancer screening paradigms on both sides of the Atlantic.
+Furthermore, early identification of malignancies among small nodules that are currently managed conservatively may drive changes in clinical decision‑making, enabling earlier intervention and potentially improved outcomes\cite{loh_ct-guided_2013}.
+Collectively, these findings support a re‑evaluation of existing screening workflows in light of AI‑enabled CADe/CADx systems.

-In conclusion, our findings set a new benchmark for AI-assisted LCS.
-Our model significantly outperforms radiologists in both malignant nodule detection and cancer diagnostic—despite using a single time point, unlike radiologists who rely on longitudinal scans—challenging the limitations of size-based assessments and redefining what is possible in screening workflows.
-Future work should prioritize the real-world integration of AI tools, to enhance early diagnosis, reduce unnecessary interventions, and ease the healthcare burden.
-Importantly, the broader economic benefits of AI-enabled earlier detection and treatment deserves further investigation to inform policy and reimbursement strategies.
+In conclusion, our findings set a strong reference point for AI-assisted LCS.
+The model significantly exceeds radiologists' performances in both malignant nodule detection and cancer diagnostic—despite using a single time point, unlike radiologists who rely on longitudinal scans—challenging the limitations of size-based assessments and redefining what is possible in screening workflows.
+Future work should prioritize the real-world integration of AI tools to enhance early diagnosis, reduce unnecessary interventions, and ease the healthcare burden.
+Importantly, the broader economic benefits of AI-enabled earlier detection and treatment deserve further investigation to inform policy and reimbursement strategies.